 For about the first third of my career, I supported specific projects, first for Space Shuttle, then for ISS.
 For the second two thirds, I moved into process management and process improvement.
 Both activities were fascinating, in different ways, and interesting to summarize as basic principles.

-Other changes, to add functionality, requiring using some of that unused memory.
+Other changes, to add functionality, required using some of that unused memory.
 But you didn’t rearrange the existing code to make room for the new.
 No, you “patched” the old code.
 You removed one word of old code and replaced it with a “jump” command (JMP) to an area of blank memory.
-You put new code there (beginning with the word you replaced with the jump), ending with a “jump” command back to the old code at the place you jumped out.
+You put new code there (beginning with the word you replaced with the jump), and ended with a “jump” command back to the old code at the place you jumped out from.
 This was because the software was only considered tested and verified in the fixed locations it was originally placed.
 To “move around” old code to fit in new code would require retesting and verifying all that moved around code.
 With patching, you only had to retest the one routine with the patch.

 The photo here shows the “test lab” onsite at Canoga where our team ran preliminary test verification of the patched software.
 (A controller box is visible at the back.)
 Official verification testing was done at the site in Huntsville AL.

-At some point the controller itself was modified allowing for expanded memory and new version of controller software, “Block II,” written in C, much easier to maintain, even if modified code, being compiled anew every time, required more testing.
+At some point the controller itself was modified allowing for expanded memory and new version of controller software, “Block II,” written in C++, much easier to maintain, even if modified code, being compiled anew every time, required more testing.
 Still, some concerns remained, especially the limitation of memory space.
 Repeated patching of certain areas (sensor processing was an area continually refined by the experts at NASA) made the code less and less efficient.
 It became my specialty, of sorts, so tackle large redesign projects to improve that efficiency.
 The biggest one I did was that very module for sensor processing, which took some 25% of the total code and squeezed out 10% or 20% of its memory space.

 My Experience of the Shuttle Program

 The shuttle program had been underway, as I’ve said, for several years before I started my job supporting it.
-And while the shuttles launched from the opposite side of the country from southern California, they landed relatively nearby, in the Mojave Desert on a dry lake bed at Edwards Air Force Base, a two hour drive from LA.
+And while the shuttles launched from the opposite side of the country from southern California, they early ones landed relatively nearby, in the Mojave Desert on a dry lake bed at Edwards Air Force Base, a two hour drive north from LA.
 NASA made these landings open to the public.
 There had been a prototype shuttle, named Enterprise by popular demand, that was lifted into the air on top of a 747, and then dropped for practice landings at Edwards, several times before the first flight shuttle actually launched.